ariveram128/ariveram128/README.md

 ## 🎓 About Me

 I am Marvin Rivera Martinez, a Computer Engineering student at the University of Virginia (Expected Graduation: May 2026).
 I specialize in embedded systems design, PCB layout, and hardware-software integration.
-As a QuestBridge National Scholar and three-time Dean's List recipient (Fall 2022, Spring 2024, Fall 2024), I'm pursuing a Computer Engineering major with a Data Science minor, maintaining a 3.42 GPA.
+As a QuestBridge National Scholar and three-time Dean's List recipient (Fall 2022, Spring 2024, Fall 2024), I'm pursuing a Computer Engineering major with a Data Science minor.

 ## 📚 Academic Focus
 - **Major**: B.S. in Computer Engineering